open-telemetry/semantic-conventions/docs/general/metrics.md

 should be namespaced as `system.filesystem.mode` and `system.filesystem.mountpoint`.

-When metric attributes apply to other signals, these do not need to be namespace under the metric and SHOULD be added to the [attributes registry](../attributes-registry/README.md).
+When metric attributes apply to other signals, these do not need to be namespaced under the metric and SHOULD be added to the [attributes registry](../attributes-registry/README.md).

 Examples: